nhanho2508/Asm1_CN/README.md

     9. Change your password: `change_password old_password new_password`.
     10. Log out of your account: `logout`.
     11. Disconnect from the server: `disconnect`.
+--------------------- When using the GUI --------------------
+-- Run the server

+    1. Execute the file `GUI_server`
+    2. Enter Port
+    3. Follow the instructions provided in the application's usage guide.
+-- Run the client

+    1. Execute the file `GUI_client`
+    2. Connect to Server
+    3. Login/ Register
+    4. Follow the instructions provided in the application's usage guide.